 Of the native woods, the cedars are arguably the most beautiful wood for decks.
 The rich grain and color of the natural wood make the material a prime choice where appearance is important.

 The cedar most commonly used in decks is Western Red Cedar ("WRC") (Thuja Plicata), also known as Giant Arborvitae, Western Arborvitae, Giant Red Cedar, Pacific Red Cedar, Shinglewood, and Canoe Cedar.
-A member of the Cypress family, Western Red Cedar is a commercial wood, harvested on the slopes of the Continental Divide in huge quantities and available at almost any home center or lumberyard.
+Not a true cedar, but a member of the Cypress family, Western Red Cedar is a commercial wood, harvested on the slopes of the Continental Divide in huge quantities and available at almost any home center or lumberyard.
 In most of the country, this is the only cedar readily available.

 The grade you will typically find in your local big box lumber store is Custom Knotty, the least expensive of the group.
 Prices vary widely in different parts of the country.
 Cedar is typically less expensive in the West, closer to where it is harvested, than it is in the East, where shipping costs can dramatically raise the price.

 In Nebraska, however, we have more choices because of our locally harvested rot-resistant deck woods.
 The most common is Eastern Red Cedar ("ERC") (Juniperus virginiana), which is, interestingly enough, a juniper, and a member of the Cypress family.
 (Obviously, the Cypress has a large family).
 It has all of the same insect and decay-resistant properties of WRC and looks and even smells like WRC.
 Eastern Red Cedar grows throughout the Eastern United States and most of the Midwest.
 In fact, it enjoys the widest geographic distribution of any American conifer.
 As a consequence, it has so many known common names that we will not even bother to list them here.
 Nearly every region of the country has its own pet name for the Eastern Red Cedar.